pkeffect/llama-swap-sync/README.md

     -   **Concurrency Lock:** A `.lock` file mechanism prevents multiple instances of the script from running simultaneously and causing race conditions.
 -   **Flexible Configuration:** Configure via command-line arguments, environment variables, or script defaults.
 -   **Structured Logging:** Provides clear, timestamped logs with verbosity controls (`--verbose`, `--quiet`).
--   **Unit Tested:** Core logic is validated with a `pytest` test suite to ensure reliability and prevent regressions.

 ## Prerequisites